This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

 Like sunscreen, all cosmetics that you wear on your skin and enter the ocean with will eventually leech into the sea.
 If you’re on a liveaboard or staying at a hotel near the shoreline, it’s likely that the graywater will be dumped into the ocean.
 Stay simple when it comes to cosmetics and soaps.
 Coconut oil makes a wonderful moisturizer, and companies like Stream2Sea have a line of coral-conscious body lotions, leave-in conditioners, bodywash, and more.

-The Surf Butter Co.: *The Salt Sirens top choice* Face zinc perfect for surfers and those spending many hours in tropical sunshine.
+The Surf Butter Co.: Face zinc perfect for surfers and those spending many hours in tropical sunshine.
+Handmade in Western Australia.